tmobile/casquatch/README.md

 c) A set is called, then the same data is inserted to the cache

 ### Solr
-Datastax solr queries are available with the getAllBySolr(class,solrQuery).
+Datastax solr queries are available with multiple interfaces.
 This requires that solr be set up and configured on the Cassandra database server.
-For details on the format of the solrQuery, please consult https://docs.datastax.com/en/dse/5.1/dse-dev/datastax_enterprise/search/siQuerySyntax.html#siQuerySyntax for details.
+DSE 5.1 - Query by JSON with the getAllBySolr(class,solrQuery, For details on the format of the solrQuery, please consult https://docs.datastax.com/en/dse/5.1/dse-dev/datastax_enterprise/search/siQuerySyntax.html#siQuerySyntax for details.
+DSE 6.0 - Adds Query by Object and Query by CQL with getAllBySolr(class,object) and getAllBySolr(class,cql) respectively.
+See https://docs.datastax.com/en/dse/6.0/cql/cql/cql_using/search_index/siQuerySyntax.html for details

 ### Spring Config
 Casquatch contains an implementation of the Spring Config Server (https://cloud.spring.io/spring-cloud-config/single/spring-cloud-config.html) with a Cassandra backend using the included driver.
 Schema is available at springconfigserver/schema.cql.